marcojakob/code.makery.ch/collections/blog/14-10-29-javafx-vs-html5.md

 title: JavaFX vs. HTML5
 date: 2014-10-29 00:00
 slug: javafx-vs-html5
 description: "Should you choose JavaFX or HTML5 for your next richt client application?
-This article can give you some criteria to make your choide."
+This article can give you some criteria to make your choice."
 image: /assets/blog/14-10-29-javafx-vs-html5/javafx-vs-html5.png
 published: true
 prettify: true